francisc0arauj0/tchos/README.md

 </p>

 > [!IMPORTANT]
-This project isn’t intended to be bootable on a real PC.
-It’s mainly for testing, experimentation, or just to see if it catches interest.
-Honestly, I’m not sure what it might become.
+> This project is not yet ready to be used in a real system.

 ## Table of Contents
 - [About Project](#about-project)